Map a Story

-- Create a rubric based on number of locations presented in students tour, number and accuracy of facts, and number of pictures incorporated.
+- Create a rubric based on the number of locations presented in students tour, number and accuracy of facts, and the number of pictures incorporated.

 MITECS: Michigan adopted the "ISTE Standards for Students" called MITECS (Michigan Integrated Technology Competencies for Students) in 2018.

 6b.
 Students create original works or responsibly repurpose or remix digital resources into new creations.

 6d.
 Students publish or present content that customizes the message and medium for their intended audiences.